History

 Life of a child in that era Pirate clothing

 The impact of World history - crime and punishment.
-Compare Navy to Pirates
+Compare Comissioned pirates (government) to traditional Pirates

 Anne Bonny and Mary Read Blackbeard breeches captain Christopher Columbus fleet HMS Belfast Royal Navy skull and crossbones tricorn uniform warship primary evidence, secondary evidence, interpretation explorer America Asia Europe sail sea-faring Christianity Catholicism slavery Caribbean Atlantic voyage colony conquest decade discovery port, starboard, stern, rigging, sail, bow, deck pirate, robbery, theft, villain, achievements, conquer, voyage, invade significance, empathy chronology, sequence century global events artefact, source, settlers immigrant/emigrant |